 If a professor has asked for a note to confirm an illness or medical issue, the student should call and/or email the appropriate medical professional at MIT Medical or off campus, and give them permission to confirm to S3 the reasons for the student's visit and the date(s) that the student was seen.
 It is the policy of MIT Medical not to write excuse notes for students.
 S3 will generally verify the medical circumstances prior to sending out documentation.

-Under most circumstances, our deans will write notes for:
+Under most circumstances, our deans will write notes for students struggling with:

 - Verifiable medical issues

 - Verifiable personal issues (e.g., family, financial, racial inequity, relationship, etc.)

 - Emergencies or special circumstances that make it impossible for the student to fulfill his/her academic obligations

 NOTE: Circumstances that do not fall into these categories should be discussed with a dean in order to come up with an appropriate resolution.